Valparaiso University: Golden Era

+Enrollment declines and financial challenges

 In 2008, Mark Heckler became Valparaiso University's 18th president.
-During his initial years in office, Heckler led the "most comprehensive and collaborative strategic-planning endeavor in the University’s history".
-The plan includes goals such as increasing enrollment to 6,000 students, multiple building initiatives, and increased global engagement.
-President Heckler announced his retirement as of September 2020, and Colette Irwin-Knott was named as Interim President.
-José Padilla became President-Elect on January 1, 2021, and assumed the university presidency on March 1, 2021.
-In 2021, Valpo adopted Beacons as its athletic team name.
+During his initial years in office, Heckler embarked on the "most comprehensive and collaborative strategic-planning endeavor in the University’s history".
+The plan included goals such as increasing enrollment to 6,000 students, multiple building initiatives, and increased global engagement; however student enrollment never increased as desired, and the university began to face serious financial strain as construction debt servicing and administrative staffing costs grew, while student enrollment faltered at the undergraduate level.
+At the graduate level, poor rates of law students passing the bar exam led to a drop-off in enrollment and accreditation challenges.

-Since 2015, Valparaiso University has struggled with enrollment and retention of students.
-The student population dropped from 4,544 in Fall 2015 to 2,939 in Fall 2022.
-The university's enrollment and budgetary problems reached an acute point during and after the COVID-19 pandemic, resulting in the discontinuances of multiple undergraduate programs (secondary education major, theatre major and minor, Chinese minor, French major, Greek and Roman studies major and minor).
-Due to financial stress, the university also laid off numerous lecturers and more than a dozen other tenure-track faculty in remaining programs, and offered a retirement incentive buy-out package to long-term faculty and staff to incentivize voluntary departures.
+After 2015, Valparaiso University began to struggle with enrollment and retention of students.
+The student population dropped from 4,544 in the fall of 2015 to 2,939 in the fall of 2022 and the law school was closed in 2020.
+During the COVID-19 pandemic, the university's enrollment and budgetary problems reached an acute point, resulting in the discontinuances of multiple undergraduate programs (secondary education major, theatre major and minor, Chinese minor, French major, Greek and Roman studies major and minor).
+Due to financial stress, the university also laid off numerous lecturers and more than a dozen other tenure-track faculty in remaining programs and offered a retirement incentive buy-out package to long-term faculty and staff to incentivize voluntary departures.
 Meanwhile, the student retention rate also fell to 77%.

 Amid these enrollment struggles, the university has also faced controversy.
 In 2021, the Indiana Attorney General's office announced an investigation into the university's Confucius Institute, alleging that it promotes Chinese propaganda.
 The university closed the institute and denied the allegations.
-In 2023, the Board of Directors decided to sell three paintings, including one by Georgia O'Keeffe, from the Brauer Museum of Art in order to renovate freshman dorms.
-This raised opposition from the namesake of the museum and protest from some faculty and students about the erosion of the arts.
+In 2023, the board of directors decided to sell three paintings, including one by Georgia O'Keeffe, from the Brauer Museum of Art to renovate freshman dorms.
+This raised strong opposition from the namesake of the museum and protest from some faculty and students about the erosion of the arts.
+The university eventually closed the museum and eliminated the corresponding staff positions, including its namesake director.
+The university announced in early 2024 that 28 additional programs would go into review for discontinuance due to budgetary problems, and embarked on the closure and demolition of additional buildings to reduce utilities costs.
+Later that year in July, VU confirmed the discontinuance of 30 programs.